e4rthdog/vatinfo-api/README.md

 # VATINFO-API

-A not-proud-of-making-it-like-this api foy me [VATINFO](https://github.com/e4rthdog/vatinfo) app.
+A not-proud-of-making-it-like-this api for my [VATINFO](https://github.com/e4rthdog/vatinfo) app.

 ## Installation

 ---

 - Clone the repo.
 - Run `composer install`
 - Copy the `vatinfo-panels-config-example.php` file to `vatinfo-panels-config.php` and _**update**_ the file with your actual access and database information.
 - Create the MySQL database by importing the file `vatinfo-database.sql`
 - Serve the directory

 ## Libraries Used

 ---

 - [VATSIMPHP](https://github.com/skymeyer/Vatsimphp).
 Most of the data are proxied from official VATSIM data using this library.

 ## Files aka "endpoints" :)